-The Dutch government provides substantial subsidies to lower the costs of formal childcare.
-These subsidies are known as the childcare allowance (‘kinderopvangtoeslag’).
-It can lower your childcare costs by up to 80%.
-Obtaining and maintaining the allowance can be utterly complex.
+The Dutch government provides subsidies to lower the costs of formal childcare which can significantly lower your childcare costs, if you meet the following conditions:

-To qualify for the Dutch childcare allowance, both parents need to work and receive a gainful income, study at a recognized Dutch educational institute or university.
-The norm for qualifying educational institute is set by the Dutch Ministry of Education (OCW).
-If you participate in a work program from the UWV or former employer you may also qualify.
-Self-employer persons, irrespective of their income, also qualify.
+To qualify for the Dutch childcare allowance, both parents need to be in paid employment or study at a Dutch educational institute or university recognized by the Dutch Ministry of Education (OCW).
+If you are taking part in a retraining program from the UWV or a former employer, you may also qualify.
+Self-employed people also qualify, regardless of the level of their income.

-Your childcare provider (daycare, afterschool care, preschool or home-based childcare) should be registered with the national childcare registrar (Landelijk Register Kinderopvang or LRK).
+Your childcare provider (daycare, afterschool care, preschool or home-based childcare) should be registered with the national childcare register (Landelijk Register Kinderopvang or LRK).

-Employees of an international treatment organisation, diplomatic mission and consular post
+Employees of international organizations, diplomatic missions and consular posts

-Employees of International Organisation, staff of a diplomatic mission or consular post may qualify for the Dutch childcare allowance.
-If you and your partner or spouse, living with you at the same address, are engaged in a gainful occupation and you make use of formal childcare in the Netherlands you can apply for an allowance.
+Employees of an international organization and staff of a diplomatic mission or consular post may qualify for the Dutch childcare allowance.
+If you and your partner or spouse, living with you at the same address, are in paid employment and use formal childcare in the Netherlands, you can apply.
 Contact our Blue Umbrella staff for more information.

 Childcare allowance calculator